+required by Section (o) of the Privacy Act.
+The following actions are underway to amend the agreement to ensure that it is compliant.

+There is a matching agreement in place, but it does not contain all of the information
-- 1. Not Applicable - 2. □ The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the matching program and the following additional protections were put in place: - a. \Box The results of that assessment were independently verified. - b.
-Before any information subject to the matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a Federal benefit program to an individual: - i. \Box The individual receives notice and an opportunity to contest the findings; OR - ii.
-The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual. - 3.
-D No assessment was made regarding the accuracy of the records that are used in the matching program.

-Section 4.4: Information sharing with external (i.e., outside Treasury) organizations and individuals

-Section 4.4(a) PII shared with/disclosed to agencies, organizations, or individuals outside Treasury

-- PII maintained in the system or by the project is not shared with agencies, organizations, or individuals external to Treasury except as authorized by the 12 exceptions in 5 USC Section 552(a)(b)(1) thru (b)(12) (disclosures allowed without first obtaining the consent of the individual, including publishing applicable routine uses in the appropriate systems of records notices). - 2. \Box All external disclosures are authorized by the Privacy Act (including routine uses in the applicable SORN).

-Section 4.4(b) Accounting of Disclosures

-An accounting of disclosures is a log of all external (outside Treasury) disclosures of records made from a system of records that has not been exempted from this accounting requirement.
-This log must either be maintained regularly or be capable of assembly in a reasonable amount of time after an individual makes a request.
-Certain system of records may be exempted from releasing an accounting of disclosures (e.g., in law enforcement investigations).

-Check toward the bottom of the SORN to see whether an exemption was claimed from 5 U.S.C.
+1. ⊠ Not Applicable

+2. □ The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the matching program and the following additional protections were put in place: a. □ The results of that assessment were independently verified. b. □ Before any information subject to the matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a Federal benefit program to an individual: i. □ The individual receives notice and an opportunity to contest the findings, OR ii. □ The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual.
+3. $\hfill\square$ No assessment was made regarding the accuracy of the records that are used in the matching program.
+Section 4.4: Information sharing with external (i.e., outside Treasury) organizations and individuals Section 4.4(a) PII shared with/disclosed to agencies, organizations, or individuals outside Treasury 1. ☑ PII maintained in the system or by the project is not shared with agencies, organizations, or individuals external to Treasury except as authorized by the 12 exceptions in 5 USC Section 552(a)(b)(1) thru (b)(12) (disclosures allowed without first obtaining the consent of the individual, including publishing applicable routine uses in the appropriate systems of records notices).
+2. \square All external disclosures are authorized by the Privacy Act (including routine uses in the applicable SORN).
+Section 4.4(b) Accounting of Disclosures system be maii makes ounting of disclosures is a log of all external (outside Treasury) disclosures of records made from a of records that has not been exempted from this accounting requirement.
+This log must either ntained regularly or be capable of assembly in a reasonable amount of time after an individual a request.
+Certain system of records may be exempted from releasing an accounting of ures (e.g., in law enforcement investigations). oward the bottom of the SORN to see whether an exemption was claimed from 5 U.S.C.
 552a(c).
-The NPRM and/or Final Rule for the system of records will explain why that exemption is appropriate.

-Section 4.4(c) Making the Accounting of Disclosures Available
+RM and/or Final Rule for the system of records will explain why that exemption is appropriate.
+Section 4.4(c) Making the Accounting of Disclosures Available 1. $oximes$ The records are not maintained in a system of records subject to the Privacy Act, so an accounting is \underline{not} required.
+2. ☐ No external disclosures are made from the system to agencies, organizations, or individuals external to Treasury.